ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **`Value`**

 Value.
-The most common attribute is the measurement value (K1).
+The most common attribute is the measured value (K1).

 **`Catalog`**

-Attributes for Catalog entries.
-These refer to the "*columns*" of a catalog.
+Attributes for catalog entries.
+These refer to the "columns" of a catalog.

 <a id="markdown-attributedefinition" name="attributedefinition"></a>